If you’re based in Europe and are looking for an inexpensive long weekend away, you might want to consider a Gdansk Poland 4-day break.

 We found a couple of banko mat ATM machines in the Arrivals Hall.
 However, when I inserted my card and selected ‘English’, I was asked to enter my ‘membership’ number! (and no, it wasn’t my pin it wanted).
 From this point I could get no further, so I warily retrieved my card.

-I’ve already had enough experience of losing a credit card in a foreign ATM machine.
+I’ve already had enough experience of losing a credit card in a foreign ATM machine, far from home.

 Instead I went to a currency exchange desk and paid an exorbitant rate to change €20 into Polish złoty.
 The rate they gave me was 3.20 instead of the regular rate of 4.13.
 I reckoned I’d find a normal ATM machine when we got into town.

-We next headed out of the Terminal building into the 3°C November evening.
+We next headed out of the Terminal building into a chilly 3°C November evening.
 We were looking for the bus station.

 The bus station is ahead and 300 meters to the right as you exit the Arrivals terminal.
 You need the No.210 bus which runs every 30 minutes Monday-Saturday (every 60 minutes on Sundays).